nikitavoloboev/data/looking-back/2021/2021-april.md

 I am getting a better hang of how to use and utilize my wiki more.
 Starting from May, I want to truly focus my [monkey mind](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) and start building.

 Finish up [CSS course](https://css-for-js.dev).
-Release [EpicTools](https://epictools.dev) site with course content on Karabiner/KM/NextJS/WikiManagement/.. in similar way to what [Josh](https://twitter.com/JoshWComeau) has done with his course.
+Release my site with course content on Karabiner/KM/NextJS/WikiManagement/.. in similar way to what [Josh](https://twitter.com/JoshWComeau) has done with his course.
 Hopefully that will be something that people will buy, I will do my best to pack as much knowledge as I can into it and make it worth it's money.

 And after that, focus on LA.
 I need the money from that course to push me forward to building an MVP of LA that people can buy too.
 Those are the goals.